kdroukman/observability-workshop/content/en/tko/session-6/docs/lambda.md

   producer: hostname-lambda-lab-dev-producer (1.6 kB)
   consumer: hostname-lambda-lab-dev-consumer (1.6 kB)
 ```
+{{% /tab %}}
+{{< /tabs >}}

+This command will follow the instructions in your `serverless.yml` template to create your Lambda functions and your Kinesis stream.
+Note it may take a 1-2 minutes to execute.

 {{% notice style="note" %}}
 `serverless.yml` is in fact a CloudFormation template.
 CloudFormation is an infrastructure as code service from AWS.
 You can read more about it here - <https://aws.amazon.com/cloudformation/>